K-Schubert/RAG-ML-chatbot/README.md

 	- HuggingGPT: task planner, connects AI models to solve AI tasks (ChatGPT selects models based on their huggingface description, executes subtasks and summarizes response)

 ## Guardrails RAG
-Safety and topic guidance, deterministic dialogue, RAG, Conversational agents For safety + faster RAG (Agent chooses to use retrieval KB tool if necessary, else answers queries fast) Implement guardrails: user asks about unethical questions or chatbot outputs unaligned response.
+Guardrails are used for safety and topic guidance, to setup a deterministic dialogue flow, for RAG and conversational agents.
+Guardrails can enhance safety and reduce chatbot response latency if using RAG (Agent chooses to use a retrieval KB tool if necessary, otherwise the chatbot answers regular queries without retrieval, hence one less LLM call).

-Previously: Adds safety and deterministic rules about topics -> agent will implement a security measure Common discussions can be put on discussion "rails"

-Now: Agent can also access tools

 topics.co: define hardcoded behaviours (not necessary)

-Canonical forms are defined (eg. define user ask weapon) and utterances are hardcoded (eg. how to make a dirty bomb) and embedded into vector space.
+How does it work?
+Canonical forms are defined (eg. "define user ask weapon") and utterances are hardcoded (eg. "how to make a dirty bomb") and embedded into vector space.
 User queries are also embedded into vector space.
-If the query is similar to utterances of a given canonical form, the user query activates a flow according to the closest canonical form (eg. "what is PEFT?" -> "user ask LLM training")
+If the query is similar to utterances of a given canonical form, the user query activates a flow according to the closest canonical form (eg. "what is PEFT?" -> "user ask LLM training").
+Here I use the NeMO framework by Nvidia which defines ```topics.co``` and ```config.yaml``` files and the colang programming language to guide chatbot conversational flows.

 --> finetune LLM to generate topics.co canonical forms and utterances based on ML research papers.

-colang: language built by nvidia to guide chatbot conversational flows

 ```
+# need to export OpenAI API key and configure guardrails bot to use Nvidia CLI
 export OPENAI_API_KEY={OPENAI_API_KEY}
 source ~/.zshrc
 nemoguardrails chat --config=config/
 ```

---> nemo-guardrails-rag: faster than RAG Agent (one less LLM call)

 You might run into certificate problems on an Apple Silicon machine.
 If so run the command below:
 ```